AdyRock/com.ady.button_plus/README.md

 4. Open the Button + App settings / Configuration page in Homey.
 5. Make sure the Allow update of Button+ configuration is ticked.

-There are two types of configurations, Panel and Display, and each currently has 20 slots.
+There are two types of configurations, button bar and Display, and each currently has 20 slots.
-The Panel configurations are shown when the first drop list shows Panel Configurations and the Display configurations are shown by changing the drop list to Display Configurations.
+The button bar configurations are shown when the first drop list shows button bar Configurations and the Display configurations are shown by changing the drop list to Display Configurations.

-## Setting up Panel Configurations
+## Setting up button bar Configurations

-1. Select Panel Configurations from the first drop list.
+1. Select button bar Configurations from the first drop list.
 2. Select a configuration number to edit (we can assign any of the configurations to Button+ Panels later).
-3. Under Left Panel are the options for the button on the left side of the Button+ panel.
+3. Under Left button bar are the options for the button on the left side of the Button+ button bar.
 4. Select a Homey device that you want to control from the drop list (The panels only support boolean capabilities but filtering the lists is still to be implemented)
 5. Select a capability from the drop list.
 6. Enter a Top Label (optional).
 This is displayed in green on the buttons display.
 7. Enter a Label.
 This is shown in white and a bigger font on the buttons display, just below the Top Text.
-8. Repeat the steps for the Right Panel.
+8. Repeat the steps for the Right button bar.
 9. Click on the Save Configurations button.
 Still to do is add a prompt if you forget to save and close the window.

 ## Setting up Display Configurations